-1. Very few people will actually use it, and so it takes up valuable real estate on your website (and, often, makes your website look cheesy, if not downright unprofessional, especially as there are so many good social sharing link options now – why would you not use one of those?
+1. Very few people will actually use it, and so it takes up valuable real estate on your website, and often makes your website look cheesy, if not downright unprofessional, especially as there are so many good social sharing link options now – why would you not use one of those?

 2. On the other hand, perhaps many people will use it.
 Then, as a result, the URL to your website will be, in essence, spammed to many people.
 From your IP address.
-This in turn can lead to both your website being featured on URL blacklists, causing all email containing your URL to be blocked by those blacklists, and your IP address being listed on IP address blacklists, causing your email to be rejected at sites that use those blacklists.
+This in turn can lead to both your website being featured on URL blocklists, causing all email containing your URL to be blocked by those blocklists, and your IP address being listed on IP address blocklists, causing your email to be rejected at sites that use those lists.
 Again, not good.

 Ok, so what about suggesting in your mailings that your subscribers simply forward the email to a friend?
 That avoids all of the problems associated with having a Tell-a-Friend form on a website, right?

-The first problem is how you choose to word your request, in your email, that your readers “Tell a Friend”.
+Then there is the problem of how you choose to word your request in your email that your readers “Tell a Friend”.
 This is because some spam filters will nail you if you word it wrong.
 And what makes a wording wrong depends on so many things, including context and, of course, the spam filter.

 Generally speaking, Tell-a-Friend schemes just aren’t worth it.
 Now, there are always counter-examples, and your mileage may vary.
 But at very least, carefully scrutinize just how successful your Tell-a-Friend campaign has been, and then ask yourself if the benefits – if any – outweigh the risks.